qmlbook/qt6book/docs/ch10-effects/opengl-shaders.md

 # Graphics Shaders

 Graphics is rendered using a _rendering pipeline_ split into stages.
 There are multiple APIs to control graphics rendering.
 Qt supports OpenGL, Metal, Vulcan, and Direct3D.
 Looking at a simplified OpenGL pipeline, we can spot a vertex and fragment shader.
-These concepts exists for all other rendering pipelines too.
+These concepts exist for all other rendering pipelines too.

 ![image](./assets/openglpipeline.png)